oiax/tgweb/README.md

 ### Embedding an article in a page or segment

 Like components, articles can be embedded in pages or segments.
-Place `<tg-article>` elements where you want to embed articles as follows:
+Place `<tg:article>` elements where you want to embed articles as follows:

 ```html
 ---